I'm charting a new course. I'm excited to see where it will take me.

 I love food, adventures (even small ones), reading, learning, connecting with people, travel, dancing to pop-music (but always willing to learn others), hiking, water, documentaries, TEDTalks, and anything I can do that broadens my horizons.

 To me, life is all about connecting with people.
 Sometimes these are permanent or long term connections, but more often not.
 I love to talk to strangers, and am quick to make a comment that might brighten someone's day - whether I know them or not.
 I like the idea of the ripple effect: that we can have an indirect effect on others by touching those people we do directly encounter.

 I like to take care of my body - eat well, exercise (but not obsessively), and get a good night's sleep.

 In terms of what I'm looking for in a relationship, it's hard to say.
-I want something that could become serious, but having been separated only 6 months now, I need to take things slow.
-I want to be with someone who is not a player, but is very much his own person; someone who doesn't need to be attached at the hip, but is comfortable keeping in close contact - communicating at least daily if we become a "thing."
+I want something that could become serious, but having been separated only one year now, I need to take things slow.
+I want to be with someone who is not a player, but is very much his own person; someone who doesn't need to be attached at the hip, but is comfortable keeping in close contact - communicating daily if we become a "thing."